Leaf1204/2U/closure_JavaScript/leactureNotes.md

 This is essentially what closures are!
 The idea that you can take a function and have it go beyond its execution by returning functions that access data inside the function.
 Closure is taking advantage of the scoping of the data inside of a function and being able to access the data inside the function. we are never able to directly edit orange.
-We can use functions to change orange
+But, we can use functions to change orange.